 How Long Should Aquarium Lights Be On

-A common error and misconception that most aquarists make are keeping the aquarium lights on for 24 hours.
 Keeping the light on the aquarium for 24 hours is not recommended.
-It is not only a waste of electricity, but it can significantly damage the health and well-being of your fish and plants.
+It is not only a waste of electricity, but it can significantly damage the health and well-being of your fish and plants as I discussed above.

 How To Regulate Lighting In The Aquarium

-Consistent lighting on the aquarium is very important.
+Consistent lighting in the aquarium is crucial.
 Fish and plants have their own cycle, and you need to ensure that they are not disrupted by keeping the aquarium’s lighting conditions as natural as possible.

-However, it is impossible to regulate the aquarium lighting on your own.
-Sometimes, you may forget to turn on the lighting in the morning before going to work, and sometimes you can be away from home for some days.
-Below are ways to regulate lighting on your fish tank.
+However, it is difficult to regulate aquarium lighting on your own.
+Sometimes, you may forget to turn off the lighting at night before going to bed.
+Also, you can be away from home for some days.

-One of the best ways to regulate light on your fish tank is by using a timer.
-A timer is a device that turns light in the aquarium automatically based on your settings.
+One of the best ways to regulate light in your fish tank is using a timer.
+A timer is a device that automatically turns the aquarium’s light based on your settings.
 For instance, if you set the timer to turn the light on/off after every 12 hours, the timer will execute that command accurately.

-Betta is a tropical fish and native to Vietnam, Cambodia, Laos, and Thailand.
-In those regions, the average duration of daylight is 12 hours, which is extended up to 15 hours during the summer.
+Betta is a tropical fish native to Vietnam, Cambodia, Laos, and Thailand.
+In those regions, the average duration of daylight is 12 hours, extended to 15 hours during the summer.

 It is better to mimic the natural environment in the aquarium.
 So a 14 hours lighting period is an ideal duration for Betta fish.

-Goldfish need 12/13 hours light in every 24 hours cycle.
+Goldfish need 12/13 hours of light in every 24-hour cycle.
 So they don’t require additional lighting at night.
 Instead, they need darkness for rest.

 Though adequate lighting is essential for them to maintain a glowing color.
-If kept in darkness, goldfish start losing their normal color.
-Full-spectrum color provides vitamin-D, which is vital to keep them looking attractive.
+If kept in darkness, goldfish start losing bright body color.
+Full-spectrum color provides vitamin D, which is vital to keep goldfish looking attractive.

-So, I’ll suggest adequate lighting of 12 hours for your goldfish.
-The rest of the time, allow them to stay in darkness.
+So, I’ll suggest adequate lighting for 12 hours for your goldfish.
+Then, the rest of the time, allow them to stay in darkness.

 Can Fish Live Without Light?